 Take an evening self-guided tour to see several festively decorated Bed and Breakfasts and private homes.
 A visit to the Physick House’s “Olde Fashioned Christmas Exhibit” in the Carroll Gallery is included—most Fridays after Thanksgiving at 5:30 pm, and the Tuesday and Thursday after Christmas.
 Check the schedule to confirm.

 Downtown Cape May has all the small-town holiday festivities that you would expect, including a tree lighting on December 1 at 7:00 pm at the Rotary Park, followed by a parade on December 2, starting at 5 pm on Broadway.
 Plan your holiday shopping for the Washington Street Mall on December 9, as merchants help celebrate the season with sales, discounts, and other specials.

 Visit Congress Hall as it is transformed into a Winter Wonderland with shopping, crafts, activities, and winter igloos.

 Onstage for the Holidays

-The Cape May Stage presents a one-person show of the iconic “One Christmas Carol.”
-The show runs Wednesdays through Sundays from November 16 – December 30.
+The Cape May Stage presents a two-person show with 22 different characters!
+“A Tuna Christmas” is a laugh-out-loud comedy set in the smallest town in Texas.
+The show runs Wednesdays through Sundays from November 15 – December 30.

-An original play, “The Forgotten Caroler,” is being performed at the Emlen Physick House in multiple rooms Thursdays and Fridays in December at 6:30 pm and 7:30 pm.
+An original play, “Tis the Season: Missing the Mistletoe,” is being performed at the Emlen Physick House in multiple rooms on Wednesdays and Fridays in December at 6:30 pm and 7:30 pm.